National Mosque of Kuala Lumpur

 "Modesty" is the key word.
 In official buildings and places of worship, cover your shoulders and knees.
 In Kuala Lumpur, fashion is diverse, but respect remains the norm.

-Every major religious festival is an opportunity to invite neighbors.
-This "Open House" tradition is the bedrock of Malaysia's social peace.
+Every major religious festival is an occasion to invite your neighbours.
+This "Open House" tradition is the very foundation of Malaysian social peace.

 Can I enter a mosque if I am not Muslim?

-Yes, most large mosques (like the National Mosque or the Blue Mosque) welcome visitors outside of prayer times.
-Modest clothing (often lent at the entrance) is required.
+Yes, most major mosques (such as the National Mosque or the Blue Mosque) welcome visitors outside prayer times.
+Covering garments (often loaned at the entrance) are required.

-What does the concept of "Halal" concretely involve?
+What does the concept of "Halal" actually involve?

-It means the food is prepared according to Islamic rites (no pork, no alcohol, specific slaughtering).
-For more details, consult our complete guide to halal.
+It means that food is prepared according to Islamic rites (no pork, no alcohol, a specific method of slaughter).
+For more details, see our complete guide to halal.

 How should I behave during Ramadan?